 Security practices to consider for combating this kind of risk include:

 - Prohibit any data from being downloaded.
 Keep all data in the cloud and perform all computation in the cloud.
 Data should be requested and served by secured and logged API interactions.
-See Viewing Activity Logs for details.
+For more information, see the audit logging documentation.

 - Prevent installation of insecure third party software, such as social media apps or unauthorized browser plugins, on devices with access to sensitive data.